apache/doris/docs/en/docs/admin-manual/privilege-ldap/user-privilege.md

 2. Privilege

-	The objects of permissions are nodes, databases or tables.
+	The objects of permissions are nodes, catalogs, databases or tables.
 Different permissions represent different operating permissions.

 3. Role